dltmjk/ellul/content/zettelkasten/literature notes/Republic/Essay Planning/Money and Plato's Republic.md

 1. Basis for how I can make an argument for philosophy arising out from material conditions.
     1. Marxist scholars have performed work for how we can take social contexts into account when analysing Plato’s ideas.
-        1. Wood and Wood 1978, pp. 2 – 8, 119-128.
+        1. Wood and Wood 1978, pp. 2 – 8, 119-128. #source
         2. Ste.
-Croix 1981, pp. 70 – 71
+Croix 1981, pp. 70 – 71 #source
     2. There can be a connection between the mode of production of the ancient polis and the abstractness of platonic thought
         1. There is an incongruity between the mode of platonic thought and the material conditions of the polis.
-    3. Alfred Sohn-Rethel and Rudolf Wolfgang Müller both argue that forms of thought can be deduced from commodity circulation.
+    3. Alfred Sohn-Rethel and Rudolf Wolfgang Müller both argue that forms of thought can be deduced from commodity circulation. #source
-        1. R. Seaford also argues that there is an intrinsic connection between monetisation and the genesis of philosophy in Ionia.
+        1. R. Seaford also argues that there is an intrinsic connection between monetisation and the genesis of philosophy in Ionia. #source
             1. The first historical society which exhibited an extended degree of monetisation.
     4. Marx argues that the mode of production of a society transfigures its social elements.

 ## Money Forms and Forms of thought

 1. “The central claim of this analysis can be summarised in the following way: abstract rationality as the main form of theoretical thought cannot be explained as a natural form but must be deduced from the field of human action” Müller 1977, p.
 20
         a.
 Intellectual knowledge presumes itself autonomous from material conditions.
 2. What matters as well in the formation of thought are the factors of: class, politics, and religion.
     2. One of the prominent social relations of Ancient Greece was that of slavery.
         a.
 “This relation accounts for a number of separations such as that between production and consumption, necessary labour and leisure, slave and citizen, in short the separation between ποίηση [production] and πράξη [action] as we find in Aristotle.”
 3. Commodities and money existed before capitalism.
 It was a production of use-values
         a.
-Mandel 1976, pp. 14–15.
+Mandel 1976, pp. 14–15. #source
         b.
-Wood and Wood 1978
+Wood and Wood 1978 #source

 ## The Details of Book One

 1. It is hard not to notice the discrepancy in interests between Book I and the rest of the work.
 The interests of the former seem to fade away as the work progresses.
         a.
 Joseph 1966, p.
 6; see also Annas 1981, p.
-18.
+18. #source
 2. The important things to note
         a.
 Piraeus as the location
         b.
 Scene at 337d between Socrates and Thrasymachus